RARe: Retrieval Augmented Retrieval with In-Context Examples: Abstract

 \section{Abstract}

-We investigate whether in-context examples, widely used in decoder-only language models (LLMs), can improve embedding model performance in retrieval tasks.
-Unlike in LLMs, naively prepending in-context examples (query-document pairs) to the target query at inference time does not work out of the box.
-We introduce a simple approach to enable retrievers to use in-context examples.
+While in-context learning is well-studied with decoder-only language models (LLMs), its utility for encoder-only models remains underexplored.
+We study in-context learning for encoder-only models for text retrieval tasks.
+Can incorporating in-context examples (query-document pairs) to the target query enhance retriever performance?
 Our approach, \texttt{RARe}, finetunes a pre-trained model with in-context examples whose query is semantically similar to the target query.
-This can be applied to adapt various base architectures (i.e., decoder-only language models, retriever models) and consistently achieves performance gains of up to +2.72\% nDCG across various open-domain retrieval datasets (BeIR, RAR-b).
+This approach achieves performance gains of up to +2.72\% nDCG across open-domain retrieval datasets (BeIR, RAR-b) compared to using the target query only as an input.
 In particular, we find \texttt{RARe} exhibits stronger out-of-domain generalization compared to models using queries without in-context examples, similar to what is seen for in-context learning in LLMs.
-We further provide analysis on the design choices of in-context example augmentation and lay the foundation for future work in this space.
+We further provide analysis on the design choices of in-context example augmentation for retrievers and lay the foundation for future work.